KSSwimmy/Intro-To-UX/Week5/README.md

 3. #3 Allow users to undo and escape from mistakes
 4. #5 Prevent and detect errors

-Make sure any errors that are displayed makes sence to the user.
+Make sure any errors that are displayed makes sense to the user.

 **Good Example**
 ![ErrorEx](week5Images/goodex.png "Error Prevention Example 2 ")